 Can a student complete multiple YEBW programs in the same summer?

 Yes, depending on age and other factors, students may attend Business Week, Investing Week and Entrepreneur Week in the same year.
 Upperclassmen—juniors and seniors—who want to complete our series of programs during the same summer will be granted preference over underclassmen—freshmen and sophomores—who have the option to return for the program the following summer.

 Tuition is $995 for Oregon students and $1,395 for out-of-state residents.
 Tuition covers room, board and curriculum materials for the full program.

 We can't afford the full tuition; can my child still attend YEBW?

 Our mission is to provide all Oregon high school students the opportunity to experience YEBW.
 We want to ensure that every student can attend regardless of their financial circumstances.

 Sponsorships are granted at the discretion of YEBW staff.
+All funds for YEBW 2017 have been allocated.
 Aid is issued on a first-come, first-serve basis; please apply early for consideration.
 The Financial Aid Application for YEBW 2018 opens December 2017.

 When is YEBW?

 YEBW 2017 takes place at University of Portland, July 9-15, University of Oregon, July 23-29, and Oregon State University, Aug.
 6-12.
 Program activities run for seven days, from Sunday check-in starting at 9 a.m. to Saturday check-out starting at 2 p.m.
 For more details, please preview Student Instructions.